 No alcoholic beverages may be served or consumed in any work area of the Institute at any time, except in Institute dining areas or at official Institute functions when expressly authorized by a member of the Faculty Council or the Administrative Council.
 All student events with alcohol must be registered through the Residence and Campus Activities Office.
 All non-student events with alcohol must be registered through the Conference Services Office.

 Violations of this policy may be grounds for serious disciplinary action, up to and including discharge.
-(See Section 3.3.3 Corrective Action and Section 6.4 Discharge; see also Section 3.8, Institute Employee Assistance Program.)
+(See Section 3.3.3 Corrective Action and Section 6.4 Discharge; see also Section 3.8, Personal Assistance Benefit.)

 The unlawful use, manufacture, distribution, dispensation, sale, or possession of any illegal drug is prohibited in any work area of the Institute at any time.
 Violations of this policy may be grounds for serious disciplinary action, up to and including discharge.
 (See Section 3.3.3 Corrective Action and Section 6.4 Discharge.)

 The use of illegal drugs in the workplace can obviously affect the work of the drug user and it can also affect those who work or study with the drug user.
 Problems arising from drug abuse can be successfully handled in a majority of cases, provided they are recognized in the early stages and referral is made to the appropriate resource.
-The Institute's Personal Assistance Program, within the Social Work Service of the Medical Department, provides specialized counseling and referral services to individuals who abuse drugs or alcohol.
-A policy statement regarding this program can be found in Section 3.8 of this Manual.
+The Institute's Personal Assistance Benefit can provide specialized counseling and referral services to individuals who abuse drugs or alcohol.
+A policy statement can be found in Section 3.8 of this Manual.
 Individuals who are suffering from drug abuse are encouraged to seek assistance from this program.
 All referrals and treatment records are strictly confidential.
 In instances where it is necessary, sick leave will be granted for inpatient treatment or rehabilitation on the same basis as it is for other health concerns.

 The federal government requires that each employee directly engaged in the performance of work under a federal grant or contract must (a) be provided with a copy of a statement describing the employer's policy; and (b) be notified that, as a condition of employment on that grant or contract, the employee will abide by the terms of the policy and will notify the employer if he or she is convicted of any criminal drug statute violation in the workplace, no later than five days after such a conviction.
 All individuals subject to the federal requirements should report to their employer any conviction, and the employer, in turn, is required to notify the awarding federal agencies of any convictions.
 Department Heads and other supervisors, in consultation with Human Resources, will have the responsibility for any disciplinary action, or for requiring offenders to participate satisfactorily in an approved drug abuse treatment program, or both.